Project-Prism/Prism-OS/PrismRuntime/SCRIPT.md

 	public MyStructure1 // Allow for static structures to have initializers - This promotes good design and makes organization easier.
 The visibility level of the constructor cannot be higher than the class itself, and the constructor won't have '()' as static structures cannot be instantiated.
 	{
 		// Initialize statics here.
+		StructurePointer = new(); // Allow pointers to be assigned normally.
 		V1 = 50;

+		StructurePointer->F = string.Empty; // Empty string, but not null.
 	}

 	// Do not allow structures to be defined inside another to promote good design - nested classes add lots of clutter.

 	#region Fields // Add regions so that code can be organized in IDEs.
 Common names to be used should be as followed: Properties, Operators, Methods, and Fields.

+	public static MyStructure2* StructurePointer;
 	public static int V1; // Variables inside the class must be static as it is in a static context, and it's visibility level must not be higher than the class itself.

 	#endregion